Strategic Air Command and Aerospace Museum

-In former years this was known as the Strategic Air Command Museum, it was at Offutt Air Force Base, and everyone knew what it was about.
+In former years this was known simply as the SAC (Strategic Air Command) Museum, it was at Offutt Air Force Base, and everyone knew what it was about.
 BOMBS!
 Well -- bombs and the hardware that carried them.
 Axis-cracking bunker-busters and big, bad, Commie-toasting fryboys, slung inside the bellies of B-52s.
 If Brezhnev or Mao ever got cocky, all they had to do was look at pictures of the old SAC Museum, and they'd simmer down.

 But the Cold War and Good War are history now, and the SAC Museum has softened with age, planning to settle into comfortable retirement.
-The facility moved from its old Omaha tarmac to a $30 million, grit-free complex out in suburban-prairie Ashland, adopting a new name.
-It has become the region's look-at-the-cool-aircraft museum (inviting tough comparisons to the much larger National Museum of the United States Air Force and our predictable pining for the messier SAC of yore).
+The facility moved from its old Omaha tarmac to a $30 million, grit-free complex out in suburban-prairie Ashland.
+It was given a new name and a new mission: to become the region's look-at-the-cool-aircraft museum (inviting tough comparisons to the much larger National Museum of the United States Air Force and our predictable pining for the messier SAC of yore).

-Still, the Strategic Air and Space Museum has much to offer.
-We just think stressing the delivery vehicles at the expense of their frightening payloads is a strategic misfire...
+Strategic Air Command and Aerospace Museum has much to offer, but we'll always feel that stressing the delivery vehicles at the expense of their frightening payloads is a strategic misfire...

-The Strategic Air and Space Museum does have lots of nice air candy.
+The museum does have lots of nice air candy.
 A bad-ass SR-71A Blackbird tilts at eye-level as you enter, as if about to impale your face on its needle nose.